doblerk/string-edit-distance/README.md

 | 6 | 5 | 4 | 3 | 4 | 5 | 6 |

 #### Pointer Matrix P

+The pointers can be used to reconstruct the edit operations, by following the trajectory from the lower right position.

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|